 Classroom instruction in the CIT labs

-Visit our training calendar, which is posted new every quarter, to see all training workshops offered on the topics of desktop applications and administrative systems in the Center for Instruction and Technology.
+Visit our training calendar to view the training workshops offered through the CIT.
 Online class registration is required.
 Classes are hands-on and at different levels.
 All training materials are available online.
 The CIT labs are also available to USF instructors who want to hold classes or presentations where technology-based instruction is an integral part of the class.
 Questions or reservations about the CIT should be made to email@example.com.
 We appreciate it if you could complete our Feedback Form so that we can continually improve the training program.

 Individual training is available to meet specific training needs where a class does not fulfill them.
-Fridays in the CIT are dedicated to individual tech training with faculty and staff and a CIT trainer.
 Interested persons can sign up for individual training via email at firstname.lastname@example.org.

 lynda.com Online Tutorial

-lynda.com is now available to ALL USF faculty, staff and students. lynda.com is a web-based technology training service that the university has subscribed to help you hone your technology skills by accessing the hundreds of high-quality tutorials, including Microsoft Office, Adobe, Blackboard, SPSS, and many more.
+lynda.com is available to ALL USF faculty, staff and students. lynda.com is a web-based technology tutorial service that the university has subscribed to in order to help individuals hone your technology skills.
+Hundreds of high-quality tutorials are available, including Microsoft Office, Adobe, Canvas, SPSS, and more.
 [IMPORTANT: Do not attempt to log in directly through the lynda.com website.
 This service is accessible through single sign-on in USFconnect.]

-Project-based training is geared toward individuals in a department or combination of departments that want to work as a team to learn new software.
-The request for a project-based training session should be made by a department supervisor to the Training Coordinator.
-The Training Coordinator will work with the department to design a training session that meets the needs of the group.
-Contact firstname.lastname@example.org with questions or comments.
+Project-based training is geared towards individuals in a department or combination of departments that want to work as a team to learn new software.
+The request for a project-based training session can be made to the CIT at email@example.com

 Technology Certificate Program

 The Technology Certificate Program is offered during the summer months and is designed to assist faculty and staff in meeting their technology goals.
-Completing a minimum of FIVE technology classes in one track along with a work-related project this summer is required to complete the certificate program.
-Tracks being offered are: Teaching and Learning with Technology, Design and Media, Office Productivity, eCommunications, and Online lynda.com.
+Completing a minimum of FIVE technology classes in one track along with a work-related project is required to complete the certificate program.
+Tracks include: Teaching and Learning with Technology, Design and Media, Office Productivity, eCommunications, and Online lynda.com.
 Certificates will be awarded to all participants who complete the program requirements prior to the start of the fall semester.
 [Learn more]